Abdelrahman-Adel610/Bankist/README.md

   ## Project Structure

 - `index.html`: The main HTML file.
-- `CSS/style.css`: The CSS file for styling the game.
+- `CSS/style.css`: The CSS file for styling the .
-- `CSS/mediaQuery.css`: Making the game responsive to all screens.
+- `CSS/mediaQuery.css`: Making the site responsive to all screens.
 - `JS/script.js`: The JavaScript file containing the app logic.

 ## ⚙️ Features